Mold Exposure Symptoms: How to Tell If Mold's the Cause (2026)

 - Mood changes

-The home-side pattern: chronic water damage to drywall or ceiling tile.
-The rubber gasket where the bathroom exhaust fan meets the ceiling is one of the most common Stachybotrys colonies a remediator will find, especially in homes where the fan vents into the attic instead of through the roof.
+It needs chronic water damage to settle in, usually on drywall or ceiling tile.
+One of the most common Stachybotrys colonies a remediator turns up is the rubber gasket where the bathroom exhaust fan meets the ceiling, especially when that fan dumps into the attic instead of venting through the roof.

 Important: not all dark-colored mold is Stachybotrys.
 Only laboratory testing can confirm species.
 If you see dark, slimy mold near chronic water damage, treat it seriously and don't disturb it.
 See what mold actually looks like for visual ID, and how to get rid of black mold for what professional remediation looks like.